Snackels/WRO_Future-Engineer_Sunflower/README.md

   }
 }
 ```
 This is all the function of our program.

-Let's start with first functionn, ```zeroyaw```.
-The zeroyaw function is for our compass, everytime the robot runs the compass will have a different degree which make it harder for next time we run.
-This function reset it, we added it infrot of program when we started, it will return to 0.
-Next, let's talk about ```wrapValue```, this function ensures that the value remains within the given minimum and maximum bounds.
-If the value goes beyond these bounds, it "wraps around" to the other end of the range.
-Then the ```getTaco``` is a fuction which we use to get IMU.
-This function is used to process incoming data in a specific format, extracting yaw information and ensuring it remains within a defined range.
-It returns true when it successfully processes a valid data package and false otherwise.
-The ```min``` function, this function takes two floating-point numbers a and b as input and returns the smaller of the two.
-After that, we have function ```wrap```, it uses the variable we set earlier which is x.
-This function is used to ensure that a floating-point value x remains within a specified range defined by min and max.
-If x goes outside this range, it wraps around to the other end of the range until it's within the bounds. ```
+### `zeroyaw`
+- **Description**: This function is for the compass, used to reset the compass to 0 degrees.
+It's essential to ensure consistent behavior each time the robot runs.

+### `wrapValue`
+- **Description**: Ensures that a value remains within specified minimum and maximum bounds.
+If the value exceeds these bounds, it wraps around to the other end of the range.

+### `getTaco`
+- **Description**: This function is used to get data from the IMU (Inertial Measurement Unit).
+It processes incoming data in a specific format, extracts yaw information, and ensures it stays within a defined range.
+It returns `true` when it successfully processes valid data and `false` otherwise.

+### `min`
+- **Description**: Takes two floating-point numbers, `a` and `b`, as input and returns the smaller of the two.

+### `wrap`
+- **Description**: Ensures that a floating-point value `x` we set in the second section stays within a specified range defined by `min` and `max`.
+If `x` goes outside this range, it wraps around to the other end until it's within the bounds.

+### `max`
+- **Description**: A simple utility function for finding the maximum value between two floating-point numbers.
+It returns the larger of the two values.

+### `getDistance`
+- **Description**: This function is used to measure the distance between the wall and the robot using an ultrasonic sensor.
+It provides a simple way to obtain distance data.

+### `ultra_servo`
+- **Description**: This function controls a servo motor's position based on the desired degree and the mode_steer parameter, which determines the middle degree position.
+It ensures that the servo's position is within the valid range for servo control.

+### `steering_servo`
+- **Description**: This function controls a servo motor's position based on the desired degree.
+It ensures that the servo's position is within a valid range for servo control.

+### `motor_and_steer`
+- **Description**: This function takes a degree value, clamps it within a specified range, and controls both the steering and motor.
+The steering servo is controlled based on the clamped degree, and the motor_steer value is set based on the absolute degree.

+### `line_detection`
+- **Description**: This function is responsible for detecting lines and making decisions about steering behavior and the TURN mode based on sensor readings and timing.

+### `check_leds`
+- **Description**: This function is used for checking reflection light on the field.
+Since each field may have different brightness levels, it is essential to continuously monitor and report sensor readings from the blue and red sensors.
+Additionally, this function calls the `line_detection` function to make real-time decisions based on sensor data.